Are You Focussed On Systematic Awesome Customer Service?

 - We create bias within ourselves, which involves instincts, feelings, experience and design.
 As individuals, we are all building bias toward or away from products and services we have experienced, based on the experience of buying and owning those products.

 - Therefore if you are in business then “You are in the experience business”.

 - In a VUCA world, where we are overstimulated, overwhelmed and overloaded, we tend to shut down to cope.
 We are being told “Trust your gut” – which means don’t do analysis, or look at data, do what do you feel.
 This can be dangerous.

 - Trust isn’t a knowing, trust is a feeling.
-As business leaders we are always trying to build trust.
-Build trust with emotion and experience is much more powerful.
+As business leaders, we are always trying to build trust.
+Building trust with emotion and experience is much more powerful.